 It is not a joke.

-And look, some people are sore losers, and you know, we just we just gotta keep going.
+And look, some people are sore losers.

 Yeah.

-Sore loser Hillary Clinton.
+Sore loser, Hillary Clinton.

-By the way, I uh even though he won by 10,000 plus in Michigan and 24,000 plus in Wisconsin and 70,000 plus in Pennsylvania, they actually have to go to court in Pennsylvania for them to be successful in any way.
+By the way, even though he won by 10,000 plus in Michigan and 24,000 plus in Wisconsin and 70,000 plus in Pennsylvania, they actually have to go to court in Pennsylvania for them to be successful in any way.

 And they have to make a direct request for a that you can't make a direct request or file a direct request for a recount.